 The seven-year rule applies only when the grant date is after 2 July 2007.
-Even if shares and options have not been vested or exercised, they are considered vested seven years from the grant date.
+Even if shares and options haven't been vested or exercised, they're considered vested seven years from the grant date.

 |Situation||When share or option should be declared|

-Because payroll tax is levied in all states and territories, you need to work out if the wages are taxable in NSW.
+Because payroll tax is levied in all states and territories, you must work out if the wages are taxable in NSW.
 The nexus provisions indicate the Australian jurisdiction where payroll tax should be paid.

 Inbound expatriates are foreign nationals working in Australia.
 They are sometimes called inpats.
-Outbound expatriates are Australian nationals working overseas, often called expats.
+Outbound expatriates are Australian nationals working overseas, and are often called expats.

-Shares or options are not liable for payroll tax if, at grant date, the employee was providing services overseas and there is no connection with Australia.
+Shares or options aren't liable for payroll tax if, at grant date, the employee was providing services overseas and there's no connection with Australia.

-We do not accept pro rata calculations of the taxable value for payroll tax.
+We don't accept pro rata calculations of the taxable value for payroll tax.

 An employee performing services overseas is granted shares.
 The employee is transferred to NSW.
 The shares vest when the employee is performing services in NSW.

-At the time of the grant there is no connection with Australia and as a result they are not liable for payroll tax.
+At the time of the grant, there's no connection with Australia and, as a result, they're not liable for payroll tax.

-The shares are liable for payroll tax in the country where the company is incorporated and if the employee performs services overseas for less than 6 months.
-If the employee works overseas for more than 6 months they are not liable.
+The shares are liable for payroll tax in the country where the company is incorporated, and if the employee performs services overseas for less than six months.
+If the employee works overseas for more than six months, they're not liable.

-The shares are not in a local company and as a result are not paid or payable in an Australian jurisdiction.
-The employee is also working in another country and the time of vesting.
-They are not liable.
+The shares aren't in a local company and, as a result, aren't paid or payable in an Australian jurisdiction.
+The employee is also working in another country and, at vesting, they're not liable.

 The amount you declare for payroll tax is the difference between the value of the share or option on the relevant day and any consideration the employee pays for the share or option.

 Taxable wages must be displayed in Australian dollars.
-If you need to convert the taxable value to Australian currency, you can use either the Reserve Bank of Australia exchange rate as at the relevant day or the Australian Taxation Office yearly average exchange rate for the financial year that the relevant date falls.
-As per Revenue Ruling PTA 039 the previous year’s ATO figure can be applied for the purposes of making monthly returns provided that the current year’s rate is used to make an adjustment in your annual reconciliation.
+If you need to convert the taxable value to Australian currency, use either the Reserve Bank of Australia exchange rate as at the relevant day or the Australian Taxation Office yearly average exchange rate for the financial year in which the relevant date falls.
+As per Revenue Ruling PTA 039, the previous year’s ATO figure can be applied for the purposes of making monthly returns, provided the current year’s rate is used to make an adjustment in your annual reconciliation.

-You may be eligible for a refund if a share or option granted to an employee is exchanged for something that is not a share or option, withdrawn or cancelled before vesting date.
+You may be eligible for a refund if a share or option granted to an employee is exchanged for something that isn't a share or option, withdrawn or cancelled before vesting date.

 If you chose to declare the taxable value at the grant date and the share or option is rescinded before the conditions are met, you can deduct the value of wages previously declared in the financial year the share or option was rescinded.

-Dividend equivalents are payments set aside for shares which have been allotted to employees but have not vested when dividends are paid to shareholders.
+Dividend equivalents are payments set aside for shares that have been allotted to employees but haven't vested when dividends are paid to shareholders.

 These payments are considered liable wages for payroll tax.